JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Remarks

-To scroll to a specific line or character position, use the **RichEdit_LineScroll** message.
+To scroll to a specific line or character position, use the **LineScroll** method.
 To scroll the caret into view, use the **ScrollCaret** method.

 ---